michaeltawk/michaeltawk/README.md

 Alongside my work, I build **side projects** focused on automation and decision-making.

 ### 🔹 Current Side Project
-**Walter 🤖📈** — an automated trading & decision engine
+**Walter 🤖📈** — an **LLM-driven trading & decision engine**

+Walter uses **large language models (LLMs)** to reason over market data, signals, and contextual inputs in order to **make trading decisions**.
-Walter stores inputs, model decisions, and performance metrics to create **decision history** and enable continuous strategy improvement over time.
+Each decision is persisted alongside its inputs, rationale, and outcomes, creating a **decision history layer** that enables evaluation, iteration, and continuous improvement over time.

+### 🔹 Other Projects

+**DAURA** — an AI-based system for **DA (disadvanted area) detection**
+A computer-vision project focused on detecting and localizing damaged areas in spatial/visual data, leveraging machine learning for automated analysis and classification.

+**Habit Tracker ✅** — a simple habit-tracking web application
+A lightweight application that helps users track daily habits and consistency over time, focusing on clean UX, persistence, and actionable progress insights.

 ### 🛠 Tech Stack
 - **Backend:** Python, FastAPI